 TBRI Caregivers Training is a group, in-person parent training program.
 TBRI is a holistic approach that is multidisciplinary, flexible, and attachment centered.

 TBRI consists of 3 sets of harmonious principles: Connecting, Empowering, and Correcting.
 They are designed to be used by parents and caregivers of children of all ages and risk levels.
 TBRI is based upon how optimal development should have occurred.

 Caregivers Training is taught in AGAPE's training and family therapy room.
-For our summer training, information will be shared over ten weeks with each session consisting of 2 hours of training from 8:00 to 2:30.
+For our summer training, information will be shared over ten weeks with each session consisting of 2 hours of training from 6:00 to 8:00 in the evening.

 March 1, 2020